Criminalizing Communities: The Inherent Problem with the “High-Crime Area” Factor in Fourth Amendment Analysis

 Here, we are left with a man sitting in a luxury vehicle in an area designated as high crime and high drug . . .
 He had no visible weapons or visible drug paraphernalia in the car . . .
 He reached into a space the officers could not see before the officers engaged him, and continued reaching while they spoke.
 The officers state they became concerned for their safety, but there is nothing in the record to support a reasonable inference that his behavior was threatening, suspicious, furtive, aggressive, or calculated to harm the officers.[9]

-As Hill illustrates, lower courts have stretched the holding in Wardlow to allow law enforcement officers extensive leeway to conduct investigative detentions based only on an individual’s presence in a “high-crime area” and ambiguous behavior that might have any number of innocent explanations.[10]
+Hill illustrates the way in which both state courts and lower federal courts have stretched the holding in Wardlow to allow law enforcement officers extensive leeway to conduct investigative detentions based only on an individual’s presence in a “high-crime area” and ambiguous behavior that might have any number of innocent explanations.[10]

 The Inherent Problem with the “High-Crime Area” Factor